 - Preheat the oven to 350°F (176°C)

-- In a small pan on medium heat, toast the 1 tbsp onion powder, 2 tsp coriander, 1 tsp allspice, ½ tsp ground ginger, ½ tsp cinnamon, and 1/8 tsp cloves until they release their oils and become fragrant.
+- In a small pan on medium heat, toast the 1 tablespoon onion powder, 2 teaspoon coriander, 1 teaspoon allspice, ½ teaspoon ground ginger, ½ teaspoon cinnamon, and ⅛ teaspoon cloves until they release their oils and become fragrant.
 Approximately 2 to 3 minutes.
 Stir frequently.

-- In a medium mixing bowl, whisk the vital wheat gluten, the toasted spices, 1 tsp dry mustard, 1 tsp cracked pepper, and salt to taste until well combined.
+- In a medium mixing bowl, whisk the vital wheat gluten, the toasted spices, 1 teaspoon dry mustard, 1 teaspoon cracked pepper, and salt to taste until well combined.

-- In a blender, blend the 1 cup of water, ¼ cup steamed beet, 2 tbsp vegan Worcestershire sauce, 1 tbsp tomato paste, and 1 tsp maple syrup or brown sugar and blend until you can’t see any solid pieces of the beet.
+- In a blender, blend the 1 cup of water, ¼ cup steamed beet, 2 tablespoon vegan Worcestershire sauce, 1 tablespoon tomato paste, and 1 teaspoon maple syrup or brown sugar and blend until you can’t see any solid pieces of the beet.

 - Pour the beet mixture into the vital wheat gluten mixture and stir until well combined and it turns into a stretchy ball of dough.